 - Tea Tree Essential Oil further penetrates to reduce inflammation and detoxify your skin

 - Vitamin C supports your skin with antioxidants, helping it heal quickly

-In addition to having created a product – Wonder Balm – to assist you, we also have a full page on our website devoted to athlete’s foot.
+In addition to having created a product – Free to Be Active Antifungal Balm – to assist you, we also have a full page on our website devoted to athlete’s foot.

 If you’re experiencing athlete’s foot, know the right treatment is out there for you, and we promise you’ll find relief sooner rather than later!